4 Reasons Why Investing in Your Employees is So Important

 Clients and customers don’t want to patronize businesses that don’t treat their workers well.
 But they’re excited to interact with companies that go above and beyond for their employees.

-You’re probably given a genuine smile and treated like a human being.
+You’ve probably given a genuine smile and treated like a human being.
 If you ask an employee for help, they won’t give you a dirty look and ignore you because you’re interrupting a gossip session with a coworker.
 If you have a problem with a product, you’re likely to get a refund or replacement, not a dismissal.

 The stores feel like part of your community.
-You don’t dread going there or treat it like an errand; you look forward to it.
+You don’t dread going there or treat it as an errand; you look forward to it.
 These are businesses where people linger — and spend more.

-What’s more, employees who are happy at work talk up their employers to their friends and relatives, in social media, and in the news.
+What’re more, employees who are happy at work talk up their employers to their friends and relatives, in social media, and in the news.
 This free publicity bolsters the companies’ reputations even further.
 Is there any better form of advertising than positive word of mouth?

 3. It’s easier than ever to poach talent.